DavidMorano/rightcore/libdam/README.txt

 strwcpyfc	to foled case
 strwcpyrev	to reversed sequence of source

-strljoin	join two strings to a destination (w/ destination length)
+strljoin	join strings to a destination (w/ destination length)

 strnchr		same as 'strchr()' but string has specified length strnrchr	same as 'strrchr()' but string has specified length